 Can you think of any other big companies that are known for employing ex-offenders?
 Let us know in the comments section below!

-Originally published on October 30, 2017.
+Originally published back in 2017.
 Updated by Electra Michaelidou.